JuliaDynamics/DynamicalSystems.jl/README.md

 [![Textbook](https://img.shields.io/badge/Textbook-10.1007%2F978--3--030--91032--7-purple)](https://link.springer.com/book/10.1007/978-3-030-91032-7)
 [![Package Downloads](https://img.shields.io/badge/dynamic/json?url=http%3A%2F%2Fjuliapkgstats.com%2Fapi%2Fv1%2Ftotal_downloads%2FDynamicalSystems&query=total_requests&label=Downloads)](http://juliapkgstats.com/pkg/DynamicalSystems)

-**DynamicalSystems.jl** is an [award-winning](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest) Julia software library for nonlinear dynamics and nonlinear timeseries analysis.
+**DynamicalSystems.jl** is an [award-winning](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest) Julia-based general-purpose software library for the whole of nonlinear dynamics and nonlinear timeseries analysis.

 To install **DynamicalSystems.jl**, run `import Pkg; Pkg.add("DynamicalSystems")` as a Julia language command.
 To learn how to use it and see its contents visit the documentation, which you can either find [online](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) or build locally by running the `docs/make.jl` file.